 Investments reported at fair value consist of equity instruments that are quoted in an active market as well as investments in pooled funds, derivative contracts and any other investments where the investments are managed on a fair value basis and the fair value option is elected.
 Transaction costs are recognized in the consolidated statement of operations in the period during which they are incurred.
 Investments at fair value are remeasured at their fair value at the end of each reporting period.
-Any revaluation gains and losses are recognized in the consolidated statement of remeasurement losses and are cumulatively reclassified to the consolidated statement of operations upon disposal or settlement.
+Any revaluation gains and losses are recognized in the consolidated statement of operations upon disposal or settlement.